SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

         content:
           -
             type: text
-            text: 'We''ll be sharing descriptions of each track descriptions later in March—and ahead of the workshop submissions opening—to 1) help presenter hopefuls with determining which, if any, tracks, most closely align with their content, and 2) assist attendees in understanding and selecting content in these focus areas.'
+            text: "We'll be sharing descriptions of each track descriptions later in March—and ahead of the workshop submissions opening—to 1) help presenter hopefuls with determining which, if any, tracks, most closely align with their content, and 2) assist attendees in understanding and selecting content in these focus areas."
     type: content
     enabled: false
   -
+    id: WVHvavnJ
     bard:
       -
         type: heading